jovanarandelovic/Final_Project_IT_Bootcamp/README.md

 <h1 class="code-line" data-line-start=0 data-line-end=1 ><a id="Final_Project_IT_Bootcamp_0"></a>Final_Project_IT_Bootcamp</h1>
 <p class="has-line-data" data-line-start="1" data-line-end="3">This is a final project before completion of the course Quality Assurance taught by IT Bootcamp in Serbia.
-It is based on the Selenium testing framework and implements TestNG and Apache POI libraries.
+It is based on the Selenium testing framework and implements TestNG (version 7.3.0) and ApachePOI libraries.
 This automation test can be run on ChromeDriver 85.0.4183.87<br>
 <img src="https://alternative.me/media/256/selenium-icon-r8to6r6vkc0esz9w-c.png" alt=""></p>
 <hr>
 <p class="has-line-data" data-line-start="6" data-line-end="7"><a href="http://demo.yo-meals.com/">http://demo.yo-meals.com/</a> (developed by FATbit Technologies) demo Web app’s different functionalities were tested in three different tests.</p>